 As the Head of Online Communities here at Harris Interactive, I am responsible for advising on insight communities to ensure they add maximum value to our clients.
-I’ve been delivering and consulting on communities for years, and during this time I’ve spoken with many clients who have a clear plan for what they want to achieve and a similar number who are understandably less sure.
-A long-term community is an investment involving many facets, and it can feel overwhelming to think about how to plan for success.
+I’ve been delivering and consulting on communities for years, including many longer term communities, typically lasting several years.
+I’ve spoken with many clients who have a clear plan for what they want to achieve from such communities, and a similar number who are understandably less sure.
+A long-term insight community is an investment involving many facets, and it can feel overwhelming to think about how to plan for success.

 To establish a community, it’s critical to get early buy-in and strong support in order to secure budget, manage effective implementation and maximise return and impact for the business and insight team.
 This requires early planning, time, engagement with key stakeholders and a compelling business case.

 Over a two-part blog, I will outline the critical questions, considerations and steps involved.
 In this first blog, I will focus on the early stages of defining the purpose of the community, ensuring fit, and securing internal buy-in.